11 Outrageous Ways to Spend Money in Retirement

 This cruise line operator takes retirees around the world in opulence.
 Prices for these cruises start at $15,000 per person and can go as high as $840,000 for the longest, most exclusive world cruise suites.
 New for 2026 is the Skyview Regent Suite, with accommodations that look more like homes than rooms on a cruise ship.
 It also includes a private sauna and a personal car with a driver at every port.

 That’s why owning a fraction of a private jet makes sense to a lot of well-heeled retirees.
-Sure, it costs anywhere from $200,000 to $1 million and up, but if it means avoiding unnecessary stress on the way to your destination, it can be priceless.
+It costs anywhere from $200,000 to $1 million and up, but if it means avoiding unnecessary stress on the way to your destination, it can be priceless.

 8. Disney Private Jet Adventure

-You can even do Disney in style and luxury, and break the bank along the way with the Disney Private Jet Adventure.
-This vacation package starts at $115,000 per person, but if you hate waiting in line, it may be worth it.
+You can do Disney in style and luxury, and break the bank along the way with the Disney Private Jet Adventure.
+This vacation package starts at $115,000 per person, but if you hate waiting in line, it might be worth it.

-With the Disney Private Jet Adventure, you and up to 75 guests (they have to pay too) board a Disney-decked-out Boeing 757 and are whisked away to six countries to visit all 12 Disney theme parks around the world.
+With the Disney Private Jet Adventure, you and up to 75 guests (they have to pay, too) board a Disney-decked-out Boeing 757 and are whisked away to six countries to visit all 12 Disney theme parks around the world.
 You also get to see iconic landmarks, including the Pyramids of Giza and the Taj Mahal.
-Plus, you get VIP access to rides, and you stay in Disney’s top-tier resorts.
+You also get VIP access to rides, and you stay in Disney’s top-tier resorts.

 Sensible shoes, begone!
-You made it to retirement, so go ahead and swap those commuting sneakers for a hot pair of heels.
+You made it to retirement, so swap those commuting sneakers for a hot pair of heels.
 Besides, what says I’ve arrived (into retirement) better than a custom pair of Jimmy Choo heels?

-Sure, the shoes will set you back $4,000 or more, depending on what kind you want, but who cares?
-You get to strut around in a customized pair of luxury shoes that is all you.
+The shoes will set you back $4,000 or more, depending on what kind you want, but you get to strut around in a customized pair of luxury shoes that is all you.
 That means you get the final say in everything from the color to the finishes.
 You can even monogram and engrave the shoes to give them a truly one-of-a-kind design.

-10. Vertu Signature Cobra Ltd. Edition mobile phone
+10. Vertu Signature Cobra Limited Edition mobile phone

-Mobile phones have long been a status symbol; just ask anyone who waits in line for the new iPhone to be released.
-Retirees with a lot of cash to spend can have the ultimate status symbol with the Vertus Signature Cobra Edition mobile phone, and all it will cost them is a mere $504,308!
+Mobile phones have long been a status symbol; ask anyone who waits in line for the new iPhone to be released.
+Retirees with a lot of cash can have the ultimate status symbol with the Vertus Signature Cobra Edition mobile phone.
+All it will cost is a mere $504,308.

-11. A private performance with your favorite band or celeb
+11. A private performance with your favorite band or celebrity

 Billionaires and royalty aren’t the only ones who can have private performances by their favorite bands and celebrities; you, too, can book a celebrity if you have enough cash.

 Several companies let you hire celebrities for appearances, private parties, corporate events and weddings.
-Prices for these junkets range from around $75,000 to book bands like 38 Special to $500,000 for an appearance with actress Amy Poehler.
-Prices range depending on how famous, popular and how badly the celebrity needs the money.
+Prices for these junkets range from around $75,000 to book bands such as 38 Special to $500,000 for an appearance with actress Amy Poehler.
+Prices depend on how famous, popular and how much the celebrity needs the money.

 Dream a little dream

 The list above?
-Sure, it's over-the-top, frivolous and maybe even gluttonous for a lot of people.
-But here’s the key takeaway: if you have the extra cash to spend, go ahead and splurge!
+It's over-the-top, frivolous and maybe even gluttonous for a lot of people.
+But here’s the key takeaway: if you have the extra cash to spend, go ahead and splurge.

-Sure, maybe dropping half a million on a mobile phone or to hang out with a celebrity is a stretch, but it's okay to indulge from time to time.
-You worked hard to save for retirement — now go ahead and enjoy some of the fruits of your labor!
+Maybe dropping half a million on a mobile phone or to hang out with a celebrity is a stretch, but it's OK to indulge from time to time.
+You worked hard to save for retirement — now go ahead and enjoy some of the fruits of your labor.

 Related Content